Ishanoshada/Microweb/README.md

   - Access `http://192.168.4.1/` to see the project list Zornlist with descriptions.
   - Access `http://192.168.4.1/empty` to see the "No projects found" message.
   - Use `curl http://192.168.4.1/` or a browser to verify the output.
-- **Output**:
-  - For `/`: Displays a styled list of projects with titles and descriptions.
-  - For `/empty`: Displays "No projects found" with the greeting.
-- **Best Practices**:
-  - Ensure `index.html` and `style.css` are in the `static/` directory.
-  - Test both routes to verify conditional rendering.
-  - Use `debug=True` to log any template or file-serving errors.

 ---